shijie-jin/starter-academic/content/home/research.md

 ---

 1. "Vertical Specialization and Technology Adoption: Evidence from the Integrated Circuit Industry" (2021)

+2. "Subsidies and Industry Dynamics in the Semiconductor Foundry Industry" (2021)

-2. "Tariffs, Market Structure Dynamics, and Welfare with Endogenous Product Choice: A Study of the U.S. Tablet Computer Market" (2019)
+3. "Tariffs, Market Structure Dynamics, and Welfare with Endogenous Product Choice: A Study of the U.S. Tablet Computer Market" (2020)